rust-lang/book/src/ch15-05-interior-mutability.md

 One important part of this code is that the `Messenger` trait has one method called `send` that takes an immutable reference to `self` and the text of the message.
-This is the interface our mock object needs to have.
+This trait is the interface our mock object needs to implement so that the mock can be used in the same way a real object is.
 The other important part is that we want to test the behavior of the `set_value` method on the `LimitTracker`.
 We can change what we pass in for the `value` parameter, but `set_value` doesn’t return anything for us to make assertions on.
 We want to be able to say that if we create a `LimitTracker` with something that implements the `Messenger` trait and a particular value for `max`, when we pass different numbers for `value`, the messenger is told to send the appropriate messages.

 We need a mock object that, instead of sending an email or text message when we call `send`, will only keep track of the messages it’s told to send.
 We can